Skip to main content

 Children will know when they’ve completed the assessment as the baseline icon will not appear as their next exercise in their Learning Zone.

 You may find that a child's DoodleAge goes down after a baseline assessment - this is totally normal and to be expected.
-This will happen if the algorithm feels that your child needs to consolidate their learning on a few topics to ensure that those areas are fully embedded before moving them on to new learning, resulting in a stronger foundation for them to build their learning upon.
+This will happen if Doodle feels that your child needs to consolidate their learning on a few topics to ensure that those areas are fully embedded before moving them on to new learning, resulting in a stronger foundation for them to build their learning upon.

 💡 Need more help?
 Feel free to contact our lovely customer support team by using the chat bubble in the bottom right corner of the screen, they will be happy to help!